Skip to site content Skip to main menu

 Conduct at Meetings

-• The chair is responsible for:
+The chair is responsible for:

-maintaining order and good conduct at meetings;
+• maintaining order and good conduct at meetings

-• ensuring that business is conducted appropriately;
+• ensuring that business is conducted appropriately

-• ensuring that all members are given a reasonable opportunity
+• ensuring that all members are given a reasonable opportunity to express their views on matters under discussion; and

 • dealing with any question of order raised at a meeting.

 All members and invited attendees shall respect and, if necessary, defer to the authority of the chair.
 Members are accountable for their own individual conduct in meetings in terms of the Code of Conduct and any associated guidance.
-The chair may rule on the acceptability of behaviour during the course of the meeting and take appropriate action as necessary, including withdrawal of a remark, requiring an apology, or any other action required to allow the meeting to properly proceed.
-If any member or invited attendee at a meeting continues to behave offensively or is unco-operative, a proposal may be made to suspend that person for the rest of the meeting and if that proposal is supported by the majority of Members in attendance that person must immediately leave the meeting.
+The chair may rule on the acceptability of behaviour during the meeting and take appropriate action as necessary, including withdrawal of a remark, requiring an apology, or any other action required to allow the meeting to properly proceed.
+If any member or invited attendee at a meeting continues to behave offensively or is not cooperative, a proposal may be made to suspend that person for the rest of the meeting and if that proposal is supported by the majority of Members in attendance that person must immediately leave the meeting.

 Adjourning Meetings